ECP-WarpX/WarpX/Docs/source/developers/profiling.rst

 Perlmutter Example
 """"""""""""""""""

-Example on how to create traces on a multi-GPU system that uses the Slurm scheduler (e.g., NERSC's Perlmutter system):
+Example on how to create traces on a multi-GPU system that uses the Slurm scheduler (e.g., NERSC's Perlmutter system).
+You can either run this on an interactive node or use the Slurm batch script header :ref:`documented here <running-cpp-perlmutter-A100-GPUs>`.

 .. code-block:: bash